 What’s next for Trump?

-Six committees in the House of Representatives are currently investigating Trump.
+Six committees in the House of Representatives are investigating Trump.
 They are the Judiciary, Intelligence, Ways and Means, Financial Services, Oversight and Foreign Affairs.
-Collectively, they will present evidence to Pelosi as House Speaker to make the final call.
+Collectively, they will present evidence to Pelosi as House Speaker to be reviewed by the Judiciary Committee and make the final call.
 The investigation will go beyond just his presidency, too: Donald Trump’s entire past is and will continue to be under a microscope.

 On October 31, the House of Representatives voted to move forward with Trump's impeachment inquiry after a tumultuous month that included Republican party leaders storming into impeachment proceedings.
 The Democratic-led majority House voted in favor of this new phase of the proceedings, defining the process of all things impeachment: public hearings, disclosure of deposition transcripts, and how evidence will be transferred to the House Judiciary Committee.
 This new process is meant to ensure, according to Pelosi's statement, complete transparency and seek to establish an open hearing format going forward.

-In the first open hearing, three key players in the Ukraine scandal were tried: George Kent, the deputy assistant secretary of state for European affairs; William “Bill” Taylor, the top U.S. diplomat in Ukraine; and Marie Yovanovitch, former U.S. ambassador to Ukraine.
-Each testified in the first televised trial for Trump's impeachment inquiry.
-Testimonies will continue with various players and members of Trump's cabinet (past and present) throughout the week.
+In the first open hearing on November 13, two key players in the Ukraine scandal spoke to the House Intelligence Committee: George Kent, the deputy assistant secretary of state for European affairs and William “Bill” Taylor, the top U.S. diplomat in Ukraine.
+The second hearing came from Marie Yovanovitch, former U.S. ambassador to Ukraine, who implicated details of Trump lawyer Rudy Giuliani in her testimony.
+Each person testified in the first two televised trial for Trump's impeachment inquiry with a purpose to gather evidence that Trump coerced the Ukrainian government to investigate political rivals for his own personal gain.